Dr Anastasia E. Somerville-Wong

 I do not believe in the God of any traditional religion.
 However, I do believe that we have profound emotional and psychological experiences of things like awe and wonder, love, self-transcendence and transformation, which we (being the social animals that we are), naturally personify, using words like God, YHWH or Allah, or which we experience as ‘divine’ in the sense of their ‘otherness’.
-Such experiences seem a world away from our normal experience of reality but they are not supernatural, they are imaginative, and as such, they may still be true and meaningful to us at the subjective level.
+Such experiences seem a world away from our normal experience of reality but they are not supernatural, they are natural and imaginative, and as such, they may be true and meaningful to us at the subjective level.

 Therefore, while I reject supernatural theism, I must nonetheless embrace the fact that, at least for the time being, we humans, in spite of our rational capabilities, are largely driven by irrational impulses.
 I must acknowledge, with respect, the temptation for human beings (including myself) to invent beings and worlds of the imagination in order to ease our pain or enhance our joy.
 Even those of us who promote a rational approach to knowledge do this, for example, when we immerse ourselves in fiction and fantasy, when we talk to someone we love who has died, when we cry out to a God we don’t normally believe in because we are in crisis, or when we express gratitude to the universe for something that has worked out wonderfully in our favour.
 In those brief moments, alternative realities, Gods, ghosts, a conscious universe – all these things are real to us, and sometimes more meaningful to us than anything else, even though they are not real in the literal sense.

 What is your inspiration for this project?
 Did you grow up in a secular home?